antmicro/warp-pipe/README.md

 Building memory-mock
 --------------------

-This repository contains simple `memory-mock` that uses `warp-pipe` library and acts as simple PCIe device that emulates memory.
+This repository contains a `memory-mock` application that uses `warp-pipe` library and acts as simple PCIe device that emulates memory.
 To build it, use the following snippet:

 <!-- name="memory-mock-build" -->